mi32dogs/silverstripe-seo-images/README.md

 # Creates Optimised images for SEO in SilverStripe

-This Module is an extension of Ralph Slooten's [axllent/silverstripe-image-optimiser](https://github.com/axllent/silverstripe-image-optimiser).
+This Module is Ralph Slooten's [axllent/silverstripe-image-optimiser](https://github.com/axllent/silverstripe-image-optimiser) with a module to generate WebP images of all optimized images.

 This module automatically optimise, compress and generates an WebP images from both uploaded as well as any resampled (cropped, scaled etc) images in SilverStripe.